mwojnars/hypertag/docs/index.md

 ## Layout

 All top-level blocks in a document (or sub-blocks at any given depth) must have the _same indentation_.
-Both a space (` `) and a tab character (`\t`) can be used for indenting, although we recommend only using spaces to avoid confusion: two indentation strings are considered the same if and only if they are equal in Python sense, which means that a space in one line cannot be replaced with a tab in another equally-indented line.
+Spaces (` `) and tabs (`\t`) can be used for indenting, although we recommend only using spaces to avoid confusion: two indentation strings are considered the same if and only if they are equal in Python sense, which means that a space in one line cannot be replaced with a tab in another equally-indented line.
 These are similar rules as in Python.

-All the rules of text layout and processing (inline text, multiline text etc.) hold equally for _all types_ of text blocks (plain-text, markup, verbatim).
+All the rules of text layout (inline text, multiline text etc.) hold equally for _all types_ of text blocks (plain-text, markup, verbatim).
 Spaces after special characters: |/!:$% - are never obligatory, and in some cases (inside expressions) they may be disallowed.